AaronWatters/H5Gizmos/doc/UseCases/Show_binary.md

-# Viewing a matplotlib plot on a remote machine use case
+# View binary file content use case

 The `H5Gizmos` package includes a script which allows the user to interactively select a file from the file system and view the